tonethar/IGME-235-Shared/notes/holmes-part-2.md

 1) Create a style rule that gives `#content` a background color of white and padding around the text - now you should see the "gutter" for the page
 1) Create a style rule that indents the text in the paragraphs and gives it a more pleasing font
 1) Create a style rule that gives the `<h1>` tag a more appropriate and pleasing font for a headline - find a web font you like and link to it
-1) Fix the actor names (just) in the movie section so that they indent a certain amount
+1) Fix the actor names (just) in the movie section so that they DON'T indent
 1) Can you improve the contrast between the movie section and the main document?
 Try using border, padding, margin, and/or background-color to do so
 1) All styles can now go into an external style sheet named **styles.css** - in a folder named **css** use the `<link>` element to connect to it
 1) Validate this stylesheet at https://jigsaw.w3.org/css-validator/